messa/tips/MongoDB 4.2 TLS Replica Set Cluster Setup.md

 🔎 For more info how to install MongoDB on Debian: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-debian/

+I recommend to prepare an empty working directory for this and further steps.

 👉 Save this script as a file `setup01.sh`:

 ```shell